1979 Polish speedway season: Polish Pairs Speedway Championship

 The 1979 Polish Pairs Speedway Championship was the 1979 edition of the Polish Pairs Speedway Championship.
 The final was held on 5 July at Gniezno.

 Team

 Team Speedway Polish Championship

 The 1979 Team Speedway Polish Championship was the 1979 edition of the Team Polish Championship.

 Unia Leszno won the gold medal.
-The team included Mariusz Okoniewski and Roman Jankowski.
+The team included Mariusz Okoniewski, Bernard Jąder and Roman Jankowski.